 The sensor is stabilised on 5 axes.
 On its own, it gives about 5 stops of correction.
-Pair the camera with a lens that also has optical stabilisation (most of them have), you get 6.5 stops!
+Pair the camera with a lens that also has optical stabilization (most of them have), you get 6.5 stops!
 And this stabiliser is one of the smoothest I’ve seen in video mode, too.

-If you’re not shooting moving subjects (or deliberately go for longer speeds), this actually makes up for the size difference against full-frame cameras.
-In such situations, the G9 will perform better than cameras with unstabilised full-frame sensors.
+If you’re not shooting moving subjects (or deliberately go for longer speeds), this actually makes up for the size difference against full frame cameras.
+In such situations, the G9 will perform better than cameras with unstabilised full frame sensors.

 In the image below, I was able to perfectly hand-hold 1/3s at 60mm (120mm eq.).
 And this is not a one-time success: my keeper rate at this speed was around 80%.
 At 1 second, it dropped to around 25%.

-Another great feature made possible by the sensor stabilisation is the high-resolution mode.
+Another great feature made possible by the sensor stabilization is the high-resolution mode.
 This mode takes 4 or 8 shots while moving the sensor incrementally at sub-pixel precision.
 The resulting, stitched images measure 40 or 80 megapixels.
 This option is available in raw and jpg, but you need to keep the camera steady on a tripod.

 Autofocus and Burst